 Saving Money on Pulled Pork Mini Bells:

-Cheese is regularly on sale, and so is sour cream, so get in the habit of picking items like this up before you need them, when you see them on sale, if you use them regularly.
-If your cheese isn’t open, it keeps just about forever and can be frozen, though it will be crumbly.
+Dairy: Cheese and sour cream are regularly on sale; if you use them often, pick up at a low.
+Unopened cheese keeps for weeks and can be frozen, though it will be crumbly.
 Ok for casseroles, not so great for grating or eating.
-Keep your sour cream upside down after it’s open and it will stay fresh for so much longer.
+After sour cream is open, store upside down and it stays fresh longer.

 - Yield: 24 pieces 1x